windeko/br-address-parser/README.md

 # br-address-parser

-This module is a simple parser for brazilian addresses.
+This module is a simple parser for Brazilian addresses.
 This receives a complete address string and split it in 'street', 'number', 'complement', 'neighborhood', 'city' and 'state'.

 ## How to install